 A classic icebreaker is to have participants tell the group three things about themselves.
 Two should be true, and one a lie.
 It’s up to the group to figure out which fact is a fib by asking funny icebreaker questions.

 Icebreaker activities for events #12: Structured Q&As

 Another way to involve participants in upcoming Q&As and help them get to know each other at the same time?
 Engage online attendees using breakout rooms for a fun Zoom icebreaker.
 Have each group come up with two or three icebreaker questions to ask the event’s panellists or speakers.

 Provide a variety of items to build with (for instance toothpicks, newspapers, uncooked pasta, or wooden blocks).
 Split participants into an even number of groups, then tell them that they must build the tallest freestanding structure from the provided items within the time allotted.
 This fun icebreaker encourages participants to work together as a team, using their creative problem-solving skills.

 Icebreaker activities for events #14: Arts and crafts stations

 Set up arts and crafts stations where attendees can mix, mingle, and make.
 Give participants a theme related to your event and ask them to interpret it any way they’d like.
 They can use anything from paper crowns to floral arrangements and paint – whatever they choose, it’s a great way for them to get chatting with someone new.

 This one is only for virtual – or possibly hybrid – events: Encourage attendees of your online meeting to give quick virtual tours of their home office or work desk.
 People will feel more like they are in the same room by seeing their colleagues’ workspaces, and will be more relaxed and engaged with what follows.

 Start networking now

+Icebreaker games don’t have to be held in person – you can use online icebreakers for COVID-safe virtual or hybrid events.
 Get your attendees talking by taking these ideas and starting your next networking event today.